RCF Statement 2021

 3) Capitalism is a global system based on wage slavery, but still resorts to other forms of exploitative labour to maximize profits.
 The capitalist state, whatever form it takes, is organised to maintain our exploitation.
 Capitalism has massively contributed to environmental degradation.
 This now threatens many vital life-giving natural circuits, e.g. air, water and nitrogen (in the soil), as well as biodiversity and unique natural habitats.
 Reversing this situation necessitates a global-scale response.

 4) Capitalism is a system that can only renew itself through ever more destructive crises.
 It will either take all of us down with it or the working class and oppressed of the world will build a new society.
-Furthermore, fundamental change does not occur solely by electing socialists to a parliament.
-Only a revolutionary transformation can provide the basis for a radical change.
+Only a revolutionary transformation of society can provide the basis for the change we need

 5) Against exploitation we raise the banner of emancipation.
 Against oppression we raise the banner of liberation.
 Against alienation we raise the banner of self-determination.
 The end of class society comes through revolutionary change with the abolition of wage and domestic slavery, in a society based on the principle, “from each according to their ability; to each according their needs”.
 The state gives way to communal self-administration, where “the government of persons is replaced by the administration of things and the direction of the processes of production”.
 Our social and individual self-determination is based on the principle that “the freedom of each is the condition of the freedom of all.”
 Communism is the society based on these principals.